-WASHINGTON, D.C. —The U.S. Chamber of Commerce, National Association of Manufacturers (NAM) and DRI-The Voice of the Defense Bar say in amicus curiae briefs filed in the U.S. Supreme Court on Oct.
-11 that the high court should review a ruling by the Massachusetts Judicial Supreme Court that is allowing the state’s attorney general to investigate Exxon Mobil Corp.’s knowledge about the relationship between the burning of fossil fuels and climate change because there are insufficient contacts between the energy company and the state (Exxon Mobil Corp. v.
+WASHINGTON, D.C. —The U.S. Supreme Court on Jan.
+7 denied Exxon Mobile Corp’s petition for a writ of certiorari that sought review of a Massachusetts Judicial Supreme Court ruling allowing the state’s attorney general to investigate the company’s knowledge about the relationship between burning fossil fuels and climate change (Exxon Mobil Corp. v.
 Maura Healey, No. 18-311, U.S. Sup.).

 WASHINGTON, D.C. — The U.S. solicitor general on Jan.
 3 filed a brief in the U.S. Supreme Court arguing that review is needed in a consolidated groundwater contamination lawsuit to resolve a split among federal appellate courts concerning application of the Clean Water Act (CWA) regarding the discharge of pollutants into navigable water as well as into soil and groundwater (Kinder Morgan Energy, et al. v.
 Upstate Forever, et al., No. 18-268; County of Maui, Hawaii v.
 Hawaii Wildlife Fund, et al., No. 18-260, U.S. Sup.).